-As described in Note 1, the District has prepared these financial statements to meet the financial reporting requirements of Washington State statutes using accounting practices prescribed by the Accounting Manual.
+As described in Note 1, Naselle-Grays River Valley School District No. 155 has prepared these financial statements to meet the financial reporting requirements of Washington State statutes using accounting practices prescribed by the Accounting Manual.
 Those accounting practices differ from accounting principles generally accepted in the United States of America (GAAP).
-The difference in these accounting practices is also described in Note 1.
+The differences in these accounting practices are also described in Note 1.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Stevenson-Carson School District No. 303, as of August 31, 2015, and the changes in financial position thereof for the year then ended in accordance with the basis of accounting described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position and results of operations of Naselle-Grays River Valley School District No. 155, for the years ended August 31, 2015 and 2014, on the basis of accounting described in Note 1.